Justin Burton: Reception

-Chris Fountain has been nominated for various awards including 'Sexiest Male' at The British Soap Awards in 2006, 2007 and 2009.
+Chris Fountain was nominated for various awards for his role as Justin, including 'Sexiest Male' at The British Soap Awards in 2006, 2007 and 2009.
 In 2008, Fountain won the award for 'Best Actor', an award he had been nominated for in 2006 and 2007.
 In 2006, Justin and Becca's affair won 'Best Storyline'.
 He was also nominated for 'Best Actor' in the 2007 and 2009 Inside Soap Awards.
+He was also nominated for Most Popular Actor at the 2006 National Television Awards.
+Following Justin's offscreen death revelation in 2023, Sarah Ellis from Inside Soap questioned whether Justin was actually dead as viewers had not seen his death happen onscreen.